dinhani/CloudWalk-Test/README.md

 * All players that connected to the match are included in the response, even if the player did not kill and was not killed by anyone.

+* The score of a player can be negative instead of stopping at zero if it was killed more times by the World than his kill count.

 * Death by suicide are not counted.

 #### Report - Kills by type

 * The keys in the JSON are sorted from the type with most kills to the one with less kills.

-* All types are included in the report, even the ones that did not happen in the game.
+* All types are included in the report, even the ones that did not happen in the match.

 * Death by suicide are not counted.